awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-admin.md

 1. The information in the **Details** tab should now update to reflect the changes\.

-Changes to the service account username and password do not impact in\-process streaming instance operations\.
+Changes to the service account user name and password do not impact in\-process streaming instance operations\.
 New streaming instance operations use the updated credentials\.
 For more information, see [Updating the Service Account Used for Joining the Domain](#active-directory-service-acct)\.

 ## Deleting a Directory Configuration<a name="active-directory-config-delete"></a>

-You can delete a AppStream 2\.0 directory configuration that is no longer needed\.
+You can delete an AppStream 2\.0 directory configuration that is no longer needed\.
 Directory configurations that are associated with any image builders or fleets cannot be deleted\.

 **To delete a directory configuration**